morrismc/GSL/README.md

 One of the major rivers that supplies water to the Great Salt Lake is the Bear River.
 I decided to apply the same visualization to the Bear River's discharge.
 This had some complexity as I had to build in a logarithmic color scale.
 GGplot to the rescue.

 ![Bear River Discharge](BR_HM.jpeg)

+I have more discussion on this topic on my [blog](https://matthewmorriss.weebly.com/codeblog/discharge-visualized-thru-heatmap)